flowxo/flowxo-sdk/README.md

 The callback for your script expects either an error (if the request failed) or an object (on success).
 This section will help you to understand how to construct your errors.

-### Service Errors ###

-ServiceErrors are where a request to the API succeeded (in technical terms) but the user's request can't be completed for operational reasons.
-They include authorisation problems (except OAuth, see below), validation errors and quotas being exceeded.

-The platform does not make any attempt to retry after a `ServiceError`, and these types of errors are not logged or monitored by the platform, only written to the workflow log.

-If you run into an error, create a `ServiceError` object and return it as the error argument in your callback:

-    cb(new sdk.Error.ServiceError("You must provide a value."))

-Take care with the tone and style of your errors, as they'll be displayed directly to the user.
-You should follow our style guide.

-For common/recognised errors, it's normally best to extract the error message and create your own error object from the original message.
-The objective here is to present a friendly, useful and readable message to user.
-To help with this, you can create a `ServiceError` object with a friendlier message and the original error like so:

-    cb(new sdk.Error.ServiceError({ err: [object], message: "Please provide a value." }))

-Make sure you include a `message` or the message from `err` will be used instead.

-### OAuth Errors ###

-A special case is where the API returns an error relating to the OAuth token.

-Use an instance of `AuthServiceError`, which works the same as `Error`.
-The platform will attempt to refresh the OAuth token and retry the request once.
-If that doesn't succeed, the error will be written to the workflow log.

 ### Retryable Errors ###

 These occur when you can't access a service or you get a response back in a format that you don't recognise.
 They're usually recoverable, and so the platform will retry the request later.